ruchitha1405/Clash-of-Clans/README.md

 - 'x' - to make king use his leviathan axe
 - 'e' - to make queen use her eagle's arrow
 ### using spells
-The spells can effect only the lead and the barbarians.
+The spells can effect only the lead and the barbarians.<br>
 Both the spells can be used atmost once in a game.
 - press 'r' key to activate ragespell
 - press 'h' key to activate heal spell